Birding in the La Crosse Region

 The five-mile trail running from Riverside Park in downtown La Crosse through the river marshes and into Hixon Forest and the bluffs offers some of the area’s very best birding opportunities.
 Observe Great Egrets and terns from the marsh’s floating platforms, look for Pileated Woodpeckers in the forested hillsides, and spy soaring raptors from the lookout atop Grandad Bluff.

-The 4,000-acre Van Loon State Wildlife Area, located north of Onalaska off Hwy 53, is home to six historic arch truss bridges built in the late 19th century.
-While the Black River Bottomlands are often impassable in spring and early summer due to high water, the fall is a great time to hike the path across all six bridges, offering opportunities to see all of the region’s native woodpecker species, as well as Bald Eagle, Red-Shouldered Hawks, and Indigo Bunting.
+The 4,000-acre Van Loon State Wildlife Area, located north of Onalaska off Hwy 53, is home to five historic rare bowstring arch truss bridges built in the late 19th century.
+The Black River Bottomlands is a globally significant floodplain forest which is notable for its wide variety of wildlife.
+The fall is a great time to hike the path across the bridges, offering opportunities to see all of the region’s native woodpecker species, as well as Bald Eagle, Red-Shouldered Hawks, and Indigo Bunting.